Last Exit to Brooklyn (film): Critical response

 The film has a 67% rating on review aggregator website Rotten Tomatoes based on 21 critics' reviews.

 Though critics noted the film's unrelenting bleakness and how it is not an easy watch, Last Exit to Brooklyn was also praised for Uli Edel's direction and the performances of its actors.
 Vincent Canby of The New York Times wrote the film "is both grim and eloquent.
 The strike scenes are some of the roughest ever seen in a fiction film."
 Canby added the film "has a European sensibility that works to the advantage of its American subject matter...[and] sees everything at the distance of a sober-minded alien observer.
 One result is that 'Last Exit to Brooklyn' never appears to exploit its sensational subject matter."
 He concluded the film "suggests that physical, social, psychological and political degradation can only be understood when seen in something like their true dimensions.
 Without hope."
 In a review that awarded 3 and ½ stars out of four, Roger Ebert wrote the characters "are limited in their freedom to imagine greater happiness for themselves, and yet in their very misery they embody human striving.
 There is more of humanity in a prostitute trying to truly love, if only for a moment, than in all of the slow-motion romantic fantasies in the world."

 Sheila Benson of the Los Angeles Times wrote, "The strike-breaking attempt at the factory is Last Exit’s vast visual set-piece, a long and magnificently staged mass of moving bodies and machinery that shows Edel’s accomplished and painterly eye and the remarkable camera work of Stefan Czapsky."
 Benson singled out Jennifer Jason Leigh as the "defiantly tragic Tralala, [Ohrbach’s] [sic] implacable union leader, Stephen Lang’s self-hating Harry Black and Alexis Arquette’s dry wit-over-desperation as Georgette" as the film's standout performances.

 Accolades

 For her role as Tralala in this film and her role in Miami Blues, Jennifer Jason Leigh won the award for Best Supporting Actress from both the New York Film Critics Circle and the Boston Society of Film Critics.

 Home media

-Last Exit to the Brooklyn was released on Blu-ray by Summit Entertainment in October 2011.
+Last Exit to Brooklyn was released on Blu-ray by Summit Entertainment in October 2011.